 Frequently Asked Questions

-OTCnet is the Treasury/Fiscal Service solution for Over the Counter (OTC) Deposit Processing and Reporting and Check Capture.
+OTCnet is the Treasury/Fiscal Service solution for Over the Counter (OTC) Deposit Processing and Reporting, Check Capture, Card Processing, and Kiosk Collections.
 OTCnet is a combination of two legacy systems, TGAnet and PCC OTC.
 The combined functionality improves over-the-counter collections by fully automating the collection, reconciliation, research and reporting processes into a single, secure web-based application.

 Yes, all over-the-counter deposit activity will need to be entered into OTCnet.